Transfer Credit Policy

 Pre-College: No credit will be awarded for courses taken before a student completes her 11th year of high school.
 A student who qualifies for college credit while in high school may transfer a maximum of six semester hours for one semester and twelve hours for two semesters.
 Transfer credit is generally elective credit.

-Articulation Agreements: The College has articulation agreements with Ancilla College, Cottey College and Holy Cross College.
+Articulation Agreements: The College has articulation agreements with Ancilla College and Cottey College.
+We no longer have an articulation agreement with Holy Cross College since they became a four-year institution.
+Beginning in the fall of 2015 we will begin the process of updating our articulation agreement with Ancilla College.
 For more information on course equivalencies, please contact Academic Affairs and First Year Studies.